 - Offer memberships and subscription courses to generate a recurring income stream

 - Hold webinars and speaking presentations where you can sell admission to the event

 There are also options for selling different types of products.
 Easy Digital Downloads are best suited for selling digital products while platforms such as WooCommerce are known for selling physical products.

 Intuitive User Experience

 When an employee or student opens their LMS, it should be easy to navigate and obvious whose company or the school the LMS works with.
 As of 2016, 90 percent of companies are looking to improve their user experience according to a Brandon Hall group study.
-That statistic has only grown with the increase in remote workers and remote learning.
-An organization cannot facilitate engagement from learners if the LMS design is complicated and hard to understand.
+Secondly, that statistic has only grown with the increase in remote workers and remote learning.
+Therefore, an organization cannot facilitate engagement from learners if the LMS design is complicated and hard to understand.

 A major advantage of using an LMS is mobile accessibility.
 When offering the ability to complete course material online, completion rates rise and engagement is naturally higher from people already being on their phones.
 Laying out a user-friendly, intuitive LMS design, along with convenient accessibility features can greatly maximize ROI.

 An LMS feature you can’t pass up is reporting and analytical functionality.
 How can you measure the success of your learning management system if you don’t know the statistics?
 LMS reporting eliminates the time it takes to record scores and input them into a spreadsheet or other database.
 Along with analytics, you can maximize ROI through both saving and money while observing what areas to improve.

 eLearning Industry offers four ways to use LMS reporting to boost learner engagement: